Singapore University of Technology and Design: Design Innovation Singapore

 In 2015, as part of the IDC, the Design Innovation @ Singapore (DI) platform was formed to organise and drive Design- and Technology-centred Innovation programs and initiatives for Singapore and beyond.

-In 2021, the DI team was integrated with the SUTD Academy to enhance our offerings as a provider of Continuing Education and Training (CET).
+In 2021, the DI team was integrated with the SUTD Academy to enhance offerings as a provider of Continuing Education and Training (CET).

 SUTD–MIT International Design Centre

 The International Design Centre (IDC) is based both in Singapore at SUTD, and in Cambridge, Massachusetts, at MIT, with academic and industrial partners from around the world.
 The IDC has more than a hundred projects that involve approximately 270 faculty, researchers and students.

-IDC is part of a collaboration agreement between SUTD and MIT.
+IDC was part of a collaboration agreement between SUTD and MIT.

 Lee Kuan Yew Centre for Innovative Cities

 The Lee Kuan Yew Centre for Innovative Cities (LKY CIC) is one of the research centers in SUTD.

-SUTD–JTC Industrial Infrastructure Innovation Centre

-The SUTD–JTC Industrial Infrastructure Innovation (I3) Centre was set up to spearhead research efforts in design, architecture, engineering, and social science.

 iTrust Research Centre

 iTrust is a multidisciplinary research center which was established collaboratively by SUTD and the Ministry of Defence.
 The focus of iTrust is on cybersecurity.
 Systems of interest include large infrastructure of national importance (such as power grids, water treatment plants and oil refineries) as well as cyber-devices used in healthcare, including pacemakers, defibrillators, insulin pumps and vagus nerve stimulation implants.